Predicting the Immune Response to a New Biologic

 Peptide binding to MHC II and subsequent presentation to CD4 T cells are decisive events that occur upstream of any adaptive or cellular immune response to a foreign body, in this case, a biologic.

-Immunitrack has developed a unique in vitro screening platform called NeoScreen® that can detect potential immunogenic epitopes in biologics and subsequently identify amino acid substitutions that may reduce epitope binding to MHC II molecules and reduce immunogenicity risk by preventing the anti-drug antibody (ADA) response.
+In deimmunisation projects, Immunitrack applies the unique in vitro screening platform called NeoScreen.
+With this technology Immunitrack offers to detect potential immunogenic epitopes in biologics and subsequently identify amino acid substitutions that may reduce epitope binding to MHC II molecules and reduce immunogenicity risk by preventing the anti-drug antibody (ADA) response.
 Figure 1 illustrates a typical workflow to evaluate and reduce immunogenicity.

 Figure 1.
 Deimmunisation workflow brief overview.
 1. Partner or client approaches Immunitrack with pre-lead biological drug candidates.
 2. Immunitrack makes immunogenicity assessments to evaluate the risk of a T cell response and ADA formation.
 3. This information is then used to direct deimmunisation, where the biologic is re-engineered to reduce the risk of unwanted immune responses.